ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 Endpoints can therefore be more confident in the throughput signal as an indication of the maximum achievable throughput than as any indication of expected throughput.
+In addition to endpoints respecting congestion signals (see {{not-cc}}), networks might need to monitor and enforce policies, even where applications attempt to follow advice (see {{policing}}).

-The advised throughput will only be achievable when the application is the only user of throughput within the scope that the advice applies to.
+The advised throughput will likely only be achievable when the application is the only user of throughput within the scope that the advice applies to.
 In the presence of other flows,